SuperDotNet/superdotnet.github.io/content/posts/2018/dotNet-is-the-Commodore-64-That-Didn't-Die.md

 .NET is the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) that didn't die.

-It's easily the greatest invention out of [MSFT](/2018/06/msft-vs-ms/) during it's grand and enduring history.
-It's been around for nearly 20 years and MSFT continues to put the brightest talent into its gears and it has continued to consistently adapt and improve it over the years.
+In my view, .NET is easily the greatest invention out of [MSFT](/2018/06/msft-vs-ms/) during it's grand and enduring history.
+It's been around for nearly 20 years and MSFT continues to put the brightest talent into its gears and has continued to consistently adapt and improve it over the years.

 > .NET is the Commodore 64 that didn't die.